Our Voices: Stories of Carers from Refugee and Migrant Backgrounds

 Our Voices: Stories of Carers from Migrant and Refugee Backgrounds, is a beautifully crafted series of five short films offering rare and profound insight into the lives of carers from migrant and refugee backgrounds, caring for family with mental illness.

 Each narrative is told in the carer’s original language, and has been subtitled in English.
-Each narrative has also been voice dubbed into the five community languages, Arabic, Vietnamese, Turkish, Dari and Somali, and these versions will be made available online shortly.
+Each narrative has also been voice dubbed into the five community languages, Arabic, Vietnamese, Turkish, Dari and Somali, and these versions are available on DVD from VTMH.

 Click on the images below to watch each narrative in its original language and subtitled in English.